LacunaSoftware/IdentityServer4/README.md

 For project documentation, please visit [readthedocs](https://identityserver4.readthedocs.io).

 ## Branch structure
 Active development happens on the main branch.
 This always contains the latest version.
 Each (pre-) release is tagged with the corresponding version.
-The [aspnetcore1](https://github.com/IdentityServer/IdentityServer4/tree/aspnetcore1) and [aspnetcore2](https://github.com/IdentityServer/IdentityServer4/tree/aspnetcore2) branches contain the latest versions of the older ASP.NET Core based versions.

 ## How to build

-* [Install](https://www.microsoft.com/net/download/core#/current) the latest .NET Core 3.1 SDK
+* [Install](https://www.microsoft.com/net/download/core#/current) the latest .NET 6 SDK
 * Install Git
 * Clone this repo
 * Run `build.ps1` or `build.sh` in the root of the cloned repo